IBMDataScience/clickers/README.md

 Flows allow you to drag and drop nodes and connect them.
 Each node could be a dataset, a transformation, or a model, among other things.

-+ On the top right, click data panel (10101) and drag and drop the `airline.csv` dataset to the modeler flow
++ On the top right, click data panel (10101) and drag and drop the `airline.csv` dataset to the modeler flow.
+A new node "airline.csv" should appear on the canvas:
 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/data-to-flow.png)